tfabris/CrowTRobot/README.md

 #### Export each color group:

-You will be making multiple selections to export separate groups of objects, to print them in their own resin colors and/or paint them as a group.
-Even if printing in the correct resin colors, you'll still be painting most of the pieces anyway, since the resin colors will not be screen-accurate.
+You will be making multiple selections to export separate groups of objects, to paint them in groups of the same color.

   - In the main viewport window, group-select the objects arranged in each color group, and export each group after selecting.
   - The color groups are arranged for a printer with a 7.6-inch screen.
 If yours is smaller, then you'll need to export the pieces in more groups of fewer pieces each.